-The rewards achieved by the final trained policies are presented in Table~\ref{tab:reward_comparison}, and the training curves can be seen in Figure \ref{fig:synthetic_study_training_logs}. \allchanged Easier RL environments (e.g. Gridworld) are solved properly every time by a relatively simple networks (64, 64) and limited number of feedback (400), harder RL problems (e.g. Walker2d) sometimes do not get solved.
-For this reason, the average training curve of the Walker2d environment goes down after 2-3 million steps and HalfCheetah shows really high variance. \allsame Generally, \changed{\textsc{Interactive-DM}} outperformed \textsc{Pairwise-DM} across all environments. \allchanged \st{On average, the final reward achieved with \textsc{Groupwise-DM} was 18.3\% higher than that of \textsc{Pairwise-DM} in the tested scenarios.}
+The rewards achieved by the final trained policies are presented in Table~\ref{tab:reward_comparison}, and Figure \ref{fig:synthetic_study_training_logs} shows the training curves. \allchanged Simpler RL environments (e.g., Gridworld) let us solve properly every time with relatively simple networks (2 fully-connected layers, with 64 neurons) and fairly few feedback instances (400); harder RL problems (e.g., Walker2d) sometimes do not get solved.
+For this reason, the average training curve of the Walker2d environment slopes downward after 2--3 million steps and HalfCheetah shows very high variance. \allsame Generally, \changed{\textsc{Interactive-DM}} outperformed \textsc{Pairwise-DM} across all environments. \allchanged \st{On average, the final reward achieved with \textsc{Groupwise-DM} was 18.3\% higher than that of \textsc{Pairwise-DM} in the scenarios tested.}

-There was a slight decrease in errors made in group comparisons (\textsc{Groupwise-DM} and \textsc{Interactive-DM}) in respect to \textsc{Pairwise-DM}.
-The probability of making incorrect comparisons decreases when choosing between 2 uniform groups over when just choosing between 2 single behaviors.
-The probability that the perceptions of the rewards are skewed into the wrong directions (so that the wrong result comes out) is lower for two groups of multiple observed rewards than it is for just two behaviors of one reward each.
-This finding was confirmed in our user study (Section \ref{chap:userstudy}).
+Both \textsc{Groupwise-DM} and \textsc{Interactive-DM} yielded a slight decrease in errors made in binary comparisons relative to \textsc{Pairwise-DM}.
+Incorrect comparisons grow less likely when the choice is between uniform groups as opposed to single behaviours.
+The probability that the perceptions of the rewards are skewed in the wrong direction (such that the wrong result emerges) is lower for two groups with multiple observed rewards than it is for just two behaviours with one reward each.
+Our user study (reported upon in Sec. \ref{chap:userstudy}) confirmed this finding.

-Because in \textsc{Interactive-DM} the DM often compared more similar groups - ones that would unlikely be suggested by the Active Learning - they discarded groups more often after selection.
-Therefore, they made less comparisons as in \textsc{Groupwise-DM} with purely Active Learning.
-The DM gave similar number of preferences in \textsc{Pairwise-DM} and \textsc{Interactive-DM}.
-However, the remaining comparisons were enough to create a more robust reward model that had better knowledge about different degrees of ``goodness".
-The optimal strategy for real users and DM alike is to find comparisons themselves that cover the range from the most desired to most undesired behaviors well to guide the agent with a more dense reward signal in all the necessary steps needed to reach a good policy. \allsame
+Because the DMs in \textsc{Interactive-DM} often compared more similar groups -- ones unlikely to be suggested by the active-learning technique -- they did more post-selection discarding of groups.
+Therefore, they made fewer comparisons than in \textsc{Groupwise-DM} with its pure active learning.
+Therefore, they made fewer comparisons (expressing roughly the same number of preferences as in \textsc{Pairwise-DM}).
+The remaining comparisons sufficed for creation of a more robust reward model that had better knowledge of different degrees of `goodness.'
+The optimal strategy for DM agents and real-world users alike is themselves finding comparisons that cover the range from the most desired to most undesired behaviours well, to guide the agent with a denser reward signal in all the steps needed for reaching a good policy. \allsame